John Craig VENTER

 In 1992 Craig left to found The Institute for Genomic Research, a not-for-profit research institute.
 It was there that he and his team made several outstanding discoveries using his new genomic tools and techniques, namely the whole genome shotgun sequencing technique.

-In 1995, in collaboration with Dr. Hamilton Smith, he determined, using the whole genome shotgun technique, the genomic sequence of Haemophilus Influenzae, a bacterium that causes meningitis.
+In 1995, in collaboration with Dr Hamilton Smith, he determined, using the whole genome shotgun technique, the genomic sequence of Haemophilus Influenzae, a bacterium that causes meningitis.
 This achievement marked the first time that the complete sequence of a free-living organism had been deciphered.

 The next significant event occurred in 1998 when Craig co- founded Celera Genomics (`celera' meaning swift in Latin) to begin sequencing the human genome using the whole genome shotgun technique.
 He immediately and provocatively announced that he would successfully sequence the human genome more quickly and more economically than the Government sponsored Human Genome Project that led to a race to accomplish the complete mapping of the human genome.
 One aim of Celera was to create a database of genomic data and informatics tools to which users could subscribe for a fee.
 This venture was subject to critical comment by several members of the genetics community.
 Craig and his team using his shotgun method, worked to decode small sections of millions of pieces of DNA of the human genome that were then assembled in a supercomputer into a full length genomic sequence.
 DNA from five individuals was used by Celera to generate the sequence of the human genome, one of these five being Craig himself and another was the Nobel Laureate Ham Smith.

 Perhaps I should point out to non-scientists, that his shotgun technique differed from the technique conventionally employed at the time by others, in particular the Government funded Human Genome Project run by Francis Collins, which used the slower clone by clone method.
-Indeed our own Vice Chancellor Professor Lap Chee Tsui had already been working on sequencing the human genome and was instrumental in helping to secure funds for the Human Genome Project.
+Indeed our own Vice-Chancellor Professor Lap-Chee Tsui had already been working on sequencing the human genome and was instrumental in helping to secure funds for the Human Genome Project.
 Many scientists held the view that the shotgun technique would either not work or would be less accurate than the clone by clone method and, although initially received with skepticism, his approach was later to gain widespread acceptance and approbation and is the principal method used by genome scientists around the world.

 Who would win the race to achieve the first successful mapping of the human genome?
 In 2000 President Bill Clinton announced that this stellar achievement had been accomplished both by Craig and Francis Collins - in other words he declared a tie!
 The reality was that Craig had won.

-Having left Celera Genomics, Craig was not a man to rest on his laurels and he and his team at his new institute, the J Craig Venter Institute, continued with their work of sequencing and analyzing hundreds of genomes.
+Having left Celera Genomics, Craig was not a man to rest on his laurels and he and his team at his new institute, the J Craig Venter Institute, continued with their work of sequencing and analysing hundreds of genomes.
 Their industry lead to the creation of the first self-replicating bacteria cell constructed entirely of synthetic DNA: in other words he achieved the first creation of synthetic life.
 In his boat Sorcerer II he also personally led the Global Ocean Sampling Expedition to help map the ocean's biodiversity, assess the genetic diversity in marine microbial communities and sequence microbial life in the ocean.

 In addition to the not for profit Venter Institute, Craig co-founded a new company called Synthetic Genomics Inc (`SGI'), a firm with the provocative mission to construct synthetic genomes to develop improved products such as clean fuels and biochemicals with the stated aim of reducing fossil fuel dependence and environmental degradation.
 SGI is also working to create new vaccines, improved agricultural crops and new sources of food and nutritional products.

-In 2007 he established another first by mapping the 6 billion letter genetic code of his own `diploid' genome, in the process discovering a personal genetic predisposition to blue eyes, antisocial behaviour and heart disease!
+In 2007 he established another first by mapping the six billion letter genetic code of his own `diploid' genome, in the process discovering a personal genetic predisposition to blue eyes, antisocial behaviour and heart disease!
 Of his work in genomics Craig said:

 The goal that I have is to make genomics transform medicine.